banisterious/obsidian-oneirometrics/README.md

 ## Settings

 ### Project Note
-- **Project Note Path**: The path where metrics tables will be written
+- **Project Note Path:** Path to the main note where your dream metrics are stored.
-- **Selected Notes**: Choose which notes to analyze for dream metrics
+- **Selected Notes:** Choose which notes to analyze for dream metrics
-- **Open Metrics Note**: Quick access button to open your metrics note
+- **Open Metrics Note:** Quick access button to open your metrics note

 ### Backup Settings
 - **Enable Backups**: Toggle to enable/disable automatic backups (enabled by default)